-The purpose is to provide the basic information essential to an understanding of social action and planned change.
-The course is designed for two categories of students: (1) students of various fields who wish to take one or two courses in sociology and who want to gain the kind of knowledge which relates directly to human relationships in their occupation and in their activities as organization members and citizens: (2) persons whose work or interests are likely to involve them in some phase of planned change-either as administrators, organization leaders, extension agents, teachers, or community development workers-and others for whom the role of change agent is an essential part of their job.
+Students study and use a few essential social action processes.
+Designed for two categories of students: (1) students of various fields who wish to take one or two courses in sociology and who want to gain knowledge they can apply directly in their occupations or in their communities; and (2) persons whose work or interests are likely to involve them in some phase of planned change-either as administrators, organization leaders, extension agents, or teachers-and others for whom the role of change agent is an essential part of their job.